Where To Attach a Tow Strap Without Hooks

 A tow hook on tow straps is dangerous.
 While they are still sold, there have been plenty of accidents involving them and we recommend not using them.

 It is possible for the hook to move to a different spot or just be positioned in such a manner that it will become loose and fall off after it has been subjected to a significant amount of force while you are repositioning your rig in preparation for a draw.
+Before towing, always ensure that shackles or attachment points are properly connected and locked to the vehicle’s tow points or frame to prevent accidental disengagement.
+When tightening the tow strap, do so gradually until it is taut, and avoid rapidly accelerating before the line is tight to reduce the risk of sudden jerks or the strap coming loose.
 When this happens, the hook transforms into a missile that has the potential to kill or damage anybody in its path, no matter how slow you are going.

 Not as secure as you may think

 They also give a false sense of security.
+Using soft shackles or steel shackles provides a much safer and more reliable connection, reducing the risk of failure.
+Tow straps should always be attached to rated tow points on vehicles, such as frame-mounted or recovery points, rather than non-structural parts like bumpers or the vehicle body.
 Tow straps with hooks are NOT secure, due to the fact that a hook has an opening which would allow for a change in angle to cause the tow strap to fly off.
 Tow straps with hooks are also not specifically designed for vehicle recovery, they are designed for towing a vehicle in a straight line at a constant speed.

 What is the alternative?
 How do you fix a tow strap without a tow hook?